 Introduction

 Determining the extent to which community-level properties are affected by species loss, and how and why this changes over time, is key for understanding how communities are structured and how community function may respond to future perturbations (Gonzalez and Loreau 2009).
-When species are lost from a community, their contributions to community function are also directly lost (Bannar-Martin et al. 2018).
-Community function may be maintained, however, if the remaining species in a community have similar functional traits to the lost species, allowing those species to compensate for the decline in function directly caused by species loss - i.e., functional redundancy (Walker 1992, 1995; Ernest and Brown 2001; Rosenfeld 2002; Gonzalez and Loreau 2009).
+When species are lost from a community, their contributions to community function (e.g. total productivity or resource use) are also directly lost.
+Community function may be maintained, however, if in the new community context, species that remain perform similar functions to the species that were lost, and compensate for the decline in function directly caused by species loss - i.e., functional redundancy (Walker 1992, 1995; Ernest and Brown 2001; Rosenfeld 2002; Gonzalez and Loreau 2009).
 When compensation via functional redundancy occurs among consumers with a common resource base, it is consistent with a zero-sum competitive dynamic, in which resources not used by one species are readily absorbed by competitors, and any increases in the abundance of one species must come at the direct expense of others (Van Valen 1973; Ernest et al. 2008).

-Because the response of system-level function to species loss is partially determined by degree of functional redundancy in a community, processes that cause functional redundancy to change over time can have important consequences for the long-term maintenance of ecosystem function following species loss.
-Shifts in species composition (e.g., colonization events) may buffer community function against species loss, if a community gains species that are functionally similar to the species that are lost (Ernest and Brown 2001; Leibold et al. 2017).
+Because the response of system-level function to species loss is partially determined by degree of functional redundancy in a community, processes that cause functional redundancy to change over time can have important consequences for the long-term maintenance of ecosystem function.
+Colonization events may buffer community function against species loss, if a community gains species that perform similar functions to the species that were lost (Ernest and Brown 2001; Leibold et al. 2017).
 The ability of colonization to supply functionally redundant species depends on the species (and traits) present in the broader metacommunity, and on the rate of dispersal supplying appropriate species to local communities (Leibold et al. 2017).

 Even without the addition of new species and traits, however, functional redundancy within a consistent set of coexisting species may fluctuate over time.
-While, in theory, functional redundancy may occur via the special case of complete niche neutrality (where functionally redundant species do not differ in any aspects of the niche; Hubbell 2001), it may also occur in niche-structured systems that contain species that share some traits but differ along other niche axes (Thibault et al. 2010).
-In these systems, if functionally-similar, but non-identical, species respond to environmental change in similar ways, functional overlap can be maintained or even strengthened.
+While, in theory, functional redundancy may occur via the special case of complete niche neutrality (e.g. Hubbell 2001), it may also occur in niche-structured systems that contain species that share some traits but differ along other niche axes (Thibault et al. 2010).
+In these systems, if similar, but non-identical, species respond to environmental change in similar ways, functional overlap can be maintained or even strengthened.
 However, if niche differences cause species to respond differently to changing conditions, the degree of functional overlap between those species may decline, resulting in a breakdown in compensation (Loreau 2004; Fetzer et al. 2015).
-As the dynamics of both metacommunity processes and changing environmental conditions produce changes in functional redundancy in a community over time, the extent to which a community can compensate for species loss - and the strength of zero-sum competition for limiting resources - may also be dynamic and context-dependent.
+Over time, as metacommunity dynamics and changing environmental conditions modulate functional redundancy within a community, the extent to which community function is robust to species loss - and the strength of zero-sum competition - may also be dynamic and context-dependent.